aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

-Since we will not change the location (4th district in Lyon), we only need to keep the `valeur` key from this dictionary, which is the air pollution index value.
-It ranges from 0 to 100, but could also rise above 100, which would mean that the warning threshold is exceeded, implying a risk to the health of the whole population or to environmental degradation justifying the implementation of emergency measures.
+Since we will not change the location (4th district in Lyon), we only need to keep the `date` and `valeur` items from this dictionary, which is the air pollution index value.
+It ranges from 0 to 100, but could also rise above 100, which would mean that the warning threshold is exceeded.
+This would imply a serious risk to the population and the environment justifying the implementation of emergency measures.

 Note that you can get historic values but also forecasts if you enter a future date in the `get` params (2 day horizon at most when I tried that).

 So let's fetch the daily pollution index on a temporal range starting at the begining of 2020 and ending today.

-## Air Quality in 2020 so far
+## Daily air quality in 2020 so far

 First we create a date range: